Ultradbm/PokeStats/README.md

 ---
 Todo:
 <br/>
--Add more pokemon details such as Pokemon Category, i.e. Pikachu "The Mouse Pokemon" -Add some form of lazy loading to speed up app -Optimize search
+-Add more pokemon details such as Pokemon Category, i.e. Pikachu "The Mouse Pokemon"<br/>
+-Add some form of lazy loading to speed up app<br/>
+-Optimize search<br/>
--Debating whether all data should be handled in a parent component or each individual pokemon should handle its own data, or maybe in global state or some other method.
+-Debating whether all data should be handled in a parent component or each individual pokemon should handle its own data, or maybe in global state or some other method.<br/>
 -Add more search/filter/sort options.
-I.e. filter by type, category, region, sort by stats.
+I.e. filter by type, category, region, sort by stats.<br/>

 ---